 Statement / Bio

-Jared Christopher Kelley is an artist drawing connections between digital simulations and their physical counterparts.
+Jared Christopher Kelley is an artist drawing connections between digital simulations and their physical extensions.
 As a child in a fundamentalist millenarian family, he was taught to believe he would live forever after the apocalypse.
-He has attempted to place the longing restlessness left by this belief into secular historic and contemporary transhumanist movements, using these as a means to sit with the unrealizable expectation of immortality.
-Utilizing the desire, mechanisms, and far reaching implications of achieving immortality through exponential advances in biotechnology and digital simulation, he creates works that connect, conduct, tunnel, and bridge the space between virtual and physical worlds.
+He has attempted to place the contradiction of his queer identity and the residue of these formative beliefs into secular historic and contemporary transhumanist movements, using these as a means to sit with the unrealizable expectation of immortality.
+Utilizing the desire, mechanisms, and far reaching implications of achieving immortality and physical transcendence through exponential advances in biotechnology and digital simulation, he creates works that connect, conduct, tunnel, and bridge the space between virtual and physical worlds.
 His narrative and poetic work contemplates this restless “space between'' as a psychological membrane used to transit freely between the virtual and physical.
-He draws from writing on linguistics and semiotics by Roland Barthes, the films and media theory of Hito Steyerl and Harun Farocki, and historical queer, religious, and transhumanist movements including the Russian Cosmists and the research of biogerontologists Aubrey de Gray and Cynthia Kenyon.